STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Method

 \section{Method}

-In Section~\ref{sec:formulation}, we provide problem formulations and overview of the pipeline.
+In Section~\ref{sec:formulation}, we provide problem formulations and overview of the pipeline including a self-training scheme consisting of multi-layer teaching and consistencies.
 In Section~\ref{sec:teaching}, we introduce multi-layer teaching by noisy pseudo labels, to enable training on unlabeled images.
-In Section~\ref{sec:regularization}, we introduce a multi-layer consistency constraint to regularize the multi-layer teaching.
-In Section~\ref{sec:self training}, we introduce the iterative self-training process including post-process.
+In Section~\ref{sec:regularization}, we introduce a multi-layer consistency constraint to regularize the multi-layer teaching, where we enforce the outputs from each of the multiple layers to be consistent for the input image and its smoothed counterpart.
+In Section~\ref{sec:self training}, we introduce the iterative self-training process including post-process for entropy minimization.
+In Section~\ref{sec:retraining}, we adopt an uncertainty-aware strategy to filter pseudo labels for further retraining to avoid overfitting noisy edge pixels and thus improve the performances.